 Or joining the back of a long queue of people waiting to do exactly that.
 Still, it was one of Laynni’s favourite new photography spots in Rome.

-It was our favourite old Roman neighbourhood from our first visit so this time around we chose an apartment in Trastavere to soak up even more of its effortless charm.
-It really is one of the most picturesque places in Rome.
+It was our favourite old Roman neighbourhood from our first visit so this time around we chose an apartment in Trastevere to soak up even more of its effortless charm.
+It really is one of the most picturesque places in Rome, especially along Via del Moro, one of the most beautiful streets in Rome.

-Small, scenic cobblestoned streets, brick arches, quaint churches and more pasta joints than you can shake an abandoned bag of dog poop at, Trastavere is probably exactly what you’re thinking of when you think of Rome.
+Small, scenic alleys brick arches, quaint churches and more pasta joints than you can shake an abandoned bag of dog poop at, Trastavere is probably exactly what you’re thinking of when you think of Rome.
 Other than the phrase, “when in Rome…”, of course.

 Belvedere del Gianicolo